SekerDAO/Usul/README.md

 /// @param operations The array of enumarated call or delegatecall option
 /// @param startIndex The starting index of the transaction to be executed in proposal.txHashes array
-/// @param txCount The number of transactions to be executed in this batch seeleModule.executeProposalBatch
+/// @param txCount The number of transactions to be executed in this batch UsulModule.executeProposalBatch

 /// @dev Get the state of a proposal
 /// @param proposalId the identifier of the proposal
-/// @return ProposalState the enum of the state of the proposal seeleModule.state(uint256 proposalId)
+/// @return ProposalState the enum of the state of the proposal UsulModule.state(uint256 proposalId)

-/// @dev A view that returns if all transactions have been executed in a proposal seeleModule.isProposalFullyExecuted
+/// @dev A view that returns if all transactions have been executed in a proposal UsulModule.isProposalFullyExecuted
 /// @param proposalId the id of the proposal that you would like see is fully executed or not

-/// @dev A view to that returns the transaction for given transaction data seeleModule.generateTransactionHashData
+/// @dev A view to that returns the transaction for given transaction data UsulModule.generateTransactionHashData
 /// @param target The address that the Gnosis Safe targets execution to
 /// @param value The Ether value to pass to the execution
 /// @param data The data to be executed on the Gnosis Safe